dxdbg/udi/README.md

 ## License ##

-UDI is licensed under the 3-clause BSD license.
+UDI is licensed under the MPL 2 license.